-The use of a properly constructed drip system will keep all the plants watered at a slow rate directly to where it’s needed and you can relax and enjoy your garden knowing that every plant is getting the water it needs.
+The use of a properly constructed drip system will keep all the plants watered at a slow rate directly to the roots where it’s needed and you can relax and enjoy your garden knowing that every plant is getting the water it needs.

 Benefits of a Drip System

 There are several benefits to installing a drip system, the greatest of all is that it’ll save you time.

 You won’t have to stand with a hose while you could be doing other things like eating the delicious fruit that you’ve grown.
 When my garden was huge, it would easily take me 6 to 8 hours just standing holding the hose watering.

 I didn’t use a sprinkler because when the plants leafed out in the summer, it created an umbrella for the container and the soil got no water from above.

 Drip systems can be set to water at an adjustable rate through the drip heads and mini sprinklers.
 You can choose each drip head design (there are several) individually so it suits each container or baskets’ needs.

 The system helps the plants because they get a more complete soaking down to the center of the root ball over a much longer period of time.
 There is a problem that some containers can acquire over time where the soil rinses away from around the roots inside the pot or sometimes the soil gets excavated by ants, either way it causes the water run out too fast and it misses the root ball without soaking in.

 This can happen because the water wants to find the “path of least resistance” and it forms canals down through the edges of the pot to the holes in the bottom.

 You’ll quickly see that using a drip system is perfectly suited for container gardening is a great investment of time and money.